-Everyone experiences sensitization from time to time, but feeling Anxiety and Sensitization puts you in a very frazzled and vulnerable state, and that is the subject of our discussion today.
+Everyone experiences sensitization (when your nervous system is on high alert) from time to time, but feeling Anxiety and Sensitization puts you in a very frazzled and vulnerable state, and that is the subject of our discussion today.

 An example of someone who is mildly sensitized is the irritated driver after a bad day at work- he is impatient with the other cars and people around him on his way home.
 A biker whizzes past out of nowhere and he blasts the horn, yelling out “Idiot!”
 He feels irritated but continues driving and makes it home safely.
 The feelings pass.

 Contrast that with the anxious person who is sensitized after a bad day at work.
 Feelings and sensations are amplified and the results are alarming indeed…